 The most popular treatment for cavities is that of dental fillings.
 Fillings are when the dentist uses a certain material to place into the area of decay after it has been treated and disinfected to seal off the tooth and stop the progression of the condition.
 Once a tooth is filled, many patients will no longer experience sensitivity and pain that often accompanies a cavity.
 Additionally, it keeps patients from having further issues with their natural tooth, such as an enlarged cavity that may reach the dental pulp and require additional treatments such as root canal therapy.

 When fillings are required, our team utilizes composite resin fillings.
 In the past, many dental offices, including some today, used a material called silver amalgam.
 This material is comprised of approximately 50% mercury.
 Mercury is not a safe substance for the human body.
 As this was determined with continued and consistent studies, many dentists moved forward with the use of composite resin bonding.
 This is a safer material that is also more aesthetic because it matches the color of the natural tooth enamel.
 Additionally, it does not expand and contract with temperature changes the same way silver amalgam does, greatly reducing the risk of infection within the tooth due to bacteria entering inside the canals.

 Have you been diagnosed with cavities and are interested in safe fillings?

-Contact Drs.
-Keri Smith and David Hiebert at NW Heights Dental to discuss the benefits of composite resin fillings.
+Contact Dr. Keri Smith at NW Heights Dental to discuss the benefits of composite resin fillings.
 Our practice is here to help you achieve a healthy, beautiful smile you are proud to share with others!
 If you live in the Portland, OR area or surrounding communities, we urge you to connect with our staff by calling (503) 646-1463 and visiting the office for an appointment at 975 NW Saltzman Road.

 Posted in: Tooth-Colored Fillings